Percona-Lab/mongoDB-workload-generator/README.md

 * If `use_transactions: false`, the transaction_percent value is ignored.
 * If there are no aggregation queries defined in queries.json, the aggregate_percent value is also ignored.
 * Aggregate operations will only generate activity if at least one query with "operation": "aggregate" is defined in your active JSON query files.
+* The maximum number of operations within a transaction is defined in the config file via `max_transaction_ops` or the env var `PERCONALOAD_MAX_TRANSACTION_OPS`.
+The number of operations per transaction will be randomized, with the max number being set as explained above.

 #### Concurrency & Workers
 * **`concurrency`**: Controls the number of "Active Workers" continuously executing operations against the database.